I still remember when I was in middle school, my teacher said, 'I went to Sazae-do on my day off. It was an interesting building.'

 Honjo City, Saitama Prefecture |

-Established in memory of the Great Tenmei Famine.
-One of Japan's three major Sazae-dōs with a two-story exterior and three internal layers. |
+Established as a memorial for the Great Tenmei Famine.
+One of Japan's three major Sazae-dōs, featuring a two-story exterior and three internal layers. |

 |